 Protective Toe Rand

 This is perhaps our only criticsm of the shoe overall but its not necessarily a negative.
-If you are going to kick a rock in these shoes, the protective toe rand isn’t going to offer you as much protection as you would get from the Speedgoat for example.
+If you kick a rock in these shoes, the protective toe rand won’t offer you as much protection as you would get from the Hoka Speedgoat.

 The innovative ProFly X midsole offers support and flexibility for a soft and supported ride.